|Sizzling Century, Kokomo Indiana, 2013|

 |Shady Sag, Sizzling Century 2013|

-This was at the same time I was able join more fast club ride, both sport group rides and race training rides.
-I soon realized that shorter, faster mid-week rides were allowing me to improve my on endurance rides, even when they did not approach the pace of midweek fast rides.
+This was at the same time I was able join fast club ride on a more regular basis, both sport group rides and race training rides.
+I soon realized that shorter, faster mid-week rides were allowing me to improve my endurance rides, even when they did not approach the pace of midweek fast rides.

 Those short, high intensity workouts were make me stronger, and more rested than my previous “all miles, all the time” regimen.
 And over time, my average speed began to pick up as well, in line with the confidence and experience of riding with those faster groups.